Rotations and reflections in two dimensions

 In Euclidean geometry, two-dimensional rotations and reflections are two kinds of Euclidean plane isometries which are related to one another.

+Process

 A rotation in the plane can be formed by composing a pair of reflections.
 First reflect a point P to its image P′ on the other side of line L_{1}.
 Then reflect P′ to its image P′′ on the other side of line L_{2}.
 If lines L_{1} and L_{2} make an angle θ with one another, then points P and P′′ will make an angle 2θ around point O, the intersection of L_{1} and L_{2}.
 I.e., angle ∠ POP′′ will measure 2θ.

 A pair of rotations about the same point O will be equivalent to another rotation about point O. On the other hand, the composition of a reflection and a rotation, or of a rotation and a reflection (composition is not commutative), will be equivalent to a reflection.